braindef/word-stats/readme.txt

 The live count uses the JavaScript regex engine (ECMA-262), while the saved stats uses PHP's Perl Compatible Regular Expressions.
 Also the JavaScript code uses the browser to strip HTML tags, while the PHP code uses an internal function.
 There are small differences on how they process the text.

-This may be fixed in future versions by replacing the JavaScript functions with AJAX calls.

 **The word counts don't include all public post types**

 'Attachment', 'nav_menu_item' and 'revision' are excluded.